-Prior to the consultations, various organisations had been speaking with the Commissioner about the declining numbers of young people volunteering, and how this meant organisations who relied upon volunteers, such as the CFS and SES, were facing declining numbers overall.
+Prior to the consultations, various organisations had been speaking with the Commissioner about the declining numbers of young people volunteering, and how this meant organisations who relied upon volunteers, such as the Country Fire Service and State Emergency Services face declining volunteering numbers overall.
 Their aging volunteer force was not able to pass their experience and expertise onto younger volunteers, who would ordinarily be joining the ranks during their teenage years.
 They were interested to understand why this was happening and what could be done to motivate more young people to volunteer.

 The Commissioner visited three Early Learning Centres across metropolitan Adelaide over a three-week period in January 2020, where she met with more than 150 children between the ages of 2 and 6 years.
 The children were each given a picture-based activity in which they were asked to describe what they thought was depicted in the images presented.
 Images that children this age had likely seen before, and which they could therefore conceptualise, were used.
 The images consisted of images of police officers, firefighters, teachers, doctors, coaches, and other ‘helping’ professionals including a number of superheroes.